jgalobart/20230920-gitInfini/README.md

     git commit -a -m "message"
 ```

-## Push push the changes to the remote repository
+## Push push the changes to the remote repository (push only of the branch you are in, if does not exist in production will ask to create it)
 ```bash
     git push
 ```